SerialCore/MITBagModel/README.md

 # MITBagModel

-This repo contains fundamental programs for calculating hadron spectra by MTIBagModel.
+This repo contains fundamental programs for calculating hadron spectra by MITBagModel.